TheLocehiliosan/yadm/yadm.md

        decrypt
               Decrypt   all  files  stored  in  $HOME/.yadm/files.gpg.
 Files decrypted will be relative to the configured work-tree  (usually
               $HOME).
+Using the -l option will list the files stored without extracting them.

        encrypt
               Encrypt   all   files   matching   the   patterns    found    in
               $HOME/.yadm/encrypt.
 See  the  ENCRYPTION  section  for  more details.

        gitconfig
               Pass options to the git config command.
 Since yadm already  uses the  config  command to manage its own configurations, this com- mand is provided as a way to change configurations of the repos- itory  managed  by yadm.
 One particularly useful case may be to configure the repository so untracked files are hidden from sta- tus commands: